richardltc/boxwallet/README.md

 This will download the official binaries from the coin's project website, and install them in the same folder that you're running `boxwallet` from.

-Then run `./boxwallet start`, to start the coin's damon server and then you can run  `./boxwallet dash`, where you will be greeted with an initial wizard to get you going.
+Then run `./boxwallet start`, to start the coin's damon server and then you can run  `./boxwallet dash`, where you will be greeted with an initial wizard to get you going, followed by a dashboard.

 ### OK, but what else can BoxWallet do? ###